 From now on you may snorkel as much as you like, as long as you run your snorkel plan by us first, and have a buddy to join you.
 Group snorkel tours are scheduled throughout the week, usually daily and often twice a day.
-View our map of our Belize snorkeling sites to see just how many snorkel sites we have easy access to.
+View our Belize snorkel map to see just how many snorkel sites we have easy access to.

 SEA KAYAK ORIENTATION – FIRST KAYAK/SNORKEL EXPEDITION – SURF KAYAK ORIENTATION – CERTIFIED DIVES – KAYAK FISHING

 This morning we complete the sea kayak orientation, which starts off on land, followed by a practice session in the water.
 We cover paddle strokes, getting in and out of the kayak without tipping over (so you can snorkel from your kayak).
 Also we teach everyone how to rescue each other so you can paddle on your own with a buddy.
 The water is 80 degrees, it’s the perfect place to practice these skills.